bufbuild/protobuf-es/MANUAL.md

 manager?: User
 ```

-Message fields do not have default values in Protobuf.
+Message fields don't have default values in Protobuf.
 They are always optional in ECMAScript.

 > [!TIP]
 >